markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 The configuration of the applications pinned to the taskbar is done with the use of an XML file.
 This article describes how to create and deploy the XML configuration file.

 > [!NOTE]
-> If you are looking for OEM information, see the article [Customize the Taskbar](/windows-hardware/customize/desktop/customize-the-windows-11-taskbar).
+> If you're looking for OEM information, see the article [Customize the Taskbar](/windows-hardware/customize/desktop/customize-the-windows-11-taskbar).

 To learn about all the policy settings to customize the taskbar layout and configure the taskbar behaviors, see [Taskbar policy settings](policy-settings.md).